 For example, in the product collection, if your site visitors often search for products by name, add an index on product name.

-The index will make querying by product name faster.
+The index makes querying by product name faster.

 If your site visitors browse by category and price, add an index oncategory